gkemlin/1D_basis_optimization/README.md

 # Usage
 This code runs the computations to perform the numerical experiments from [1].
-Each section with numerical results is associated with a `.jl` file which runs the computations, save them in the associated folder (in `.json` files) and then automatically plot the results in these folders (in `.pdf` files).
+Each section with numerical results is associated with a `.jl` file which runs the computations, saves them in the associated folder (in `.json` files) and then automatically plots the results in these folders (in `.pdf` files).

 To perform the computations, first run
 ```